kyanha/veilid/BOOTSTRAP-SETUP.md

 ### Create new node ID and flush existing route table

 Include the brackets [] when pasting the keys.
 Use the public key in the command.
-Secret key will be request interacitvly and will not echo when pasted.
+Secret key will be requested interactively and will not echo when pasted.

 ```shell
 veilid-server --set-node-id [PUBLIC_KEY] --delete-table-store